 Another thing that bothered me was how the novel was routinely interrupted by a couple pages of random accounts of minor characters and infodumps on topics that were mentioned in the chapter prior to it.
 These were added to give the story a sense how coincidences happen and how everyone is connected somehow, and they served their purpose, I just wasn’t interested.
 About a third of the way into the novel, I started skimming these and if it seemed unimportant, I skipped it.
 I can really only remember one of them being important to the plot.
 Maybe these additions would seem cool to others.

 Final Thought: I’m very torn about this book.
 There were parts I really enjoyed and parts I really did not, so I’ll go right down the middle and give it 3 stars.
-If you enjoy YA romance, I recommend this for you.
+If you enjoy YA romance, I recommend The Sun Is Also a Star for you.
 If you prefer YA in which the romance isn’t the main plot, look for something else.